KAGA-KOKO/android-recovery-OP4BFB/README.md

 **Not working**:

-1. Decryption (Format data to fix internal)
+1. Decryption (get fstab.mt6765 from rmx1941 and patch to vendor/etc after this format data and success )